— Anh NGUYEN

 That’s about land use and all, but we don’t grow fish on land.
 How does eating fish and seafood impact biodiversity, compared to other diets?
-In this paper “Biodiversity impacts due to food consumption in Europe” (2019), the authors compare the impacts of each food product presented in the Basket of representative products in Europe on biodiversity.
+In this paper “Biodiversity impacts due to food consumption in Europe” (2019), the authors compare the impacts of each food product presented in the Basket of representative European products on biodiversity.

 Seafood & fish is somewhere in the “other 24 products”.
 Interestingly enough, two years before this paper was conducted, seafood & fish were not even included in the representative food products in 2017.
 Why?
 Because, “these products [cocoa, palm oil, almond, tea, seafood] mainly come from trade, imported from developing countries”.
-Europeans eat €54 billion worth of seafood in 2015, coming second only to China in terms of consumption, and no it is not at all representative because it is “imported”.
+Europeans ate €54 billion worth of seafood in 2015, coming second only to China in terms of consumption, and no it is not at all representative because it is “imported”.
 That’s neat.
 I admit I was having colonialism-PTSD reading this sentence.

-Anyway, I didn’t find many research papers on the direct damage of fishing to marine biodiversity, though many on the next phase – impacts of biodiversity loss on the marine ecosystem.
+Anyway, I didn’t find many research papers on the direct damage of fishing to marine biodiversity, though many were on the next phase – impacts of biodiversity loss on the marine ecosystem.
 There are 2 interesting ones, nevertheless:

-- the research paper “Marine defaunation: animal loss in the global ocean”, stating that “global rates of marine defaunation only intensified in the last century with the advent of industrial fishing and the rapid expansion of coastal populations”
+- the research paper “Marine defaunation: animal loss in the global ocean”, states that “global rates of marine defaunation only intensified in the last century with the advent of industrial fishing and the rapid expansion of coastal populations”

 So, let’s assume that there is a positive correlation between fishing (and overfishing) to marine biodiversity, roughly like this:

-The question now is, if fishing contributes to the marine biodiversity loss, should we farm fish instead?
+The question now is, if fishing contributes to marine biodiversity loss, should we farm fish instead?
 Like the way we farm cows and pigs and chickens instead of hunting them in the wild?

 Sustainable fish farming: is there such a thing?